darinz/DL/11_Optimization/01_mixed_precision_training.md

 Mixed precision training is a technique that uses both 16-bit and 32-bit floating-point types to reduce memory usage and accelerate training while maintaining model accuracy.

+> **Explanation:**
+> Mixed precision training means using both FP16 (16-bit) and FP32 (32-bit) numbers in your model.
+This saves memory and can make training much faster, especially on modern GPUs, while still keeping the model accurate.

 > **Key Insight:** Mixed precision training enables you to train larger models or use bigger batch sizes without running out of GPU memory.

 > **Did you know?** Modern GPUs (like NVIDIA Volta, Turing, Ampere) have specialized Tensor Cores that are optimized for FP16 operations, making mixed precision especially effective.